-Sound Scouts is an innovative hearing screening application that tests for hearing problems in children through a fun interactive game.
-Researchers at MUCHE worked alongside the Sound Scouts team collecting data over one year, which was used within an economic evaluation model to estimate whether Sound Scouts was cost-effective.
+Sound Scouts is an innovative hearing screening tablet application incorporating the science of a hearing test in a fun interactive game.
+In 2017 researchers at MUCHE worked alongside the Sound Scouts team, collecting data that was used in an economic evaluation model, to estimate whether Sound Scouts was cost-effective.

-The screening program started in 2019 and will run for up to five years, ensuring that up to 600,000 children have their hearing checked for free using the Sound Scout test.
+The screening program started in 2019 and will run for up to five years, ensuring that up to 600,000 children have free hearing screening using the Sound Scout test.

-The funding announcement marked the culmination of eight years of research, development and commercialisation for the Sound Scouts team.
-Not only was our research translated into meaningful impacts in the lives of children with undetected hearing loss, it demonstrated the efficiency of research application and scaling when researchers collaborate with industry.
+The funding announcement marked the culmination of eight years of research, development and lobbying by the Sound Scouts team.
+Not only was our research translated into meaningful impacts in the lives of children with undetected hearing loss, it was an element in a broader project that demonstrated the efficiency of research application and scaling when researchers collaborate with industry.